First Year Admits

 Congratulations on being accepted to the University of San Francisco!
 We’re excited to welcome you to the Hilltop.
 But first, we know you and your family need to look closely at what you can afford to pay, and what help is available to make attending USF possible.
 This is where our Offer of Financial Aid comes in.

 We know that your financial aid award offer can't always cover all of a family's needs, but we do the best we can to help as many students as we can with the financial aid dollars we have available.
 The bigger picture to keep in mind is that what you invest in a USF degree pays you back in important ways, like boosting your earning power over your career.

 How Aid Works

-Your first step in applying for Federal, California State, or USF financial aid is to complete a Free Application for Federal Student Aid upon applying to the university.
+Your first step in applying for Federal, California State, or USF financial aid is to complete a Free Application for Federal Student Aid (FAFSA), California Dream Act, or College Board CSS Profile upon applying to the university.
+Please see the chart below to determine which aid application you should file.
 Completing your financial aid applications as early as possible is key to being informed of your options before the deposit deadline.

 The financial aid office downloads application data frequently throughout the school year.
 Once your application is received, we will use the information to match you with federal, state, and institutional financial aid opportunities.